 When teaching your demo lesson, do your best of course, but above all, be yourself.

-Be energetic (whatever that is for you), and show your enthusiasm for being among the kids/staff.
+Be energetic (whatever that is for you), and show your enthusiasm for being among the students/staff.

-You want to be in a place where you’re celebrated for being you not tolerated.
+You want to be in a teaching environment where you’re celebrated for being you.

 6. Ignore the Watchers.